Kristi Harrower: NBL1

 In December 2018, Harrower joined the Diamond Valley Eagles women's team as an assistant coach for the inaugural season of the NBL1 in 2019.

 In May 2019, Harrower left the Eagles to take up the position of head coach of the Melbourne Tigers women's team for the final 10 games of the NBL1 season.
 Due to the COVID-19 pandemic, she was unable to coach the Tigers in 2020 and subsequently stepped down as coach prior to the 2021 season.

-In 2024, Harrower served as head coach of the Keilor Thunder women's team in the NBL1 South.
+Harrower served as head coach of the Keilor Thunder women's team in the NBL1 South during the 2024 NBL1 season.
 She was named NBL1 South Coach of the Year.
 She re-signed with Keilor for the 2025 season.

 WNBL

 In July 2022, Harrower was appointed an assistant coach of the Melbourne Boomers ahead of the 2022–23 WNBL season.
 She continued as Boomers assistant in 2023–24.

 In June 2024, Harrower was appointed head coach of the Southside Flyers ahead of the 2024–25 WNBL season.
+She parted ways with the Flyers in March 2026.